 I would take a few minutes to get a sense of the person through their profile and find one thing that I had in common with that person.

 Then I would message them with a personally directed message mentioning the thing we have in common.
 I would talk small talk for a few minutes and then ask them about their business opportunities and start a discussion.

 I would try to find out where their weaknesses lie and then offer them a free product (usually from MLSP) to gain their email address to their list.
 There is more to this technique, but that should get some people started.

 What is your favorite book right now and why?

 My favorite book is probably “The Art of War” by Sun Tzu.
 Even though this book was written centuries ago, the strategies and the psychological viewpoints are still relevant today.
 Mr. Tzu saw war similar to the game of chess.
 The commander with the best strategies and the best compromises wins.

 Build my real estate investment business into a six figure income and incorporate business acquisitions and mergers.
-Ultimately, my goal is to be fully self-supported by the end of the year.
+Ultimately, my goal is to be fully self-supported by the end of 2023.